What is cleaning?

 before liquid disinfection.

 Needles used in piercing may never be reused.

 Liquid disinfectants require specific solution strengths and contact time so it is mandatory to be familiar with the product by reading and following the label instructions and warnings.

 All disinfectants do not destroy all types of microorganisms and some may leave harmful chemical residues which must be removed prior to sterilization or use.
 They are almost all harmful to humans and animals.

 While disinfectants used as soaking agents seem to add a margin of safety to the cleaning process, the use of disinfectants themselves present other dangers.

-Application of alcohol, clorox or boiling is considered disinfection not sterilization.
-Most HDs require biological testing to verify the process.
+Application of alcohol, clorox (ine) or boiling is considered disinfection not sterilization.
+Most HDs require biological testing to verify a sterilization process.
 These methods cannot be routinely tested for effectiveness.